Having become a traditional beauty, many Vietnamese families go to the pagodas to pray for good luck for both families and relatives.

 3. Ngoc Son Temple

-For a long time, Ngoc Son Temple, The Huc Bridge, But Tower, and Ink Box in Hoan Kiem Lake have become famous architectural complex, considered a symbol of Hanoi capital in the eyes of domestic and international tourists.
+For a long time, Ngoc Son Temple, The Huc Bridge, But Tower, and Ink Box in Hoan Kiem Lake have become famous architectural complex, considered a symbol of Hanoi City in the eyes of domestic and international tourists.

 Rarely is an architectural ensemble that converges such solemnity, spiritual feature and harmony, and architectural and artistic specialties.